AdobeDocs/control-panel.en/help/subdomains-certificates/using/setting-up-new-subdomain.md

     ![](assets/subdomain3.png)

 1. Create the desired subdomain and nameservers in the hosting solution used by your organization.
 To do this, copy-paste the Adobe Nameserver information displayed in the wizard.
 For more on how to create a subdomain in a hosting solution, refer to the [tutorial video](https://video.tv.adobe.com/v/30175).

+    >[!NOTE]
+    >
+    > For Adobe Campaign Standard instance, subdomains will allow you to send both marketing and transactional communications.

     ![](assets/subdomain4.png)